 In those days, however, nothing in Europe happened without the consent of the Great Powers.
 They held a congress in Berlin, which determined the boundaries of the newly reestablished Bulgarian state.
 As a result, the nascent Principality of Bulgaria included present day Northern Bulgaria and the Sofia region.
 The Great Powers also decided to create an autonomous Bulgarian majority province within the Ottoman Empire, called Eastern Rumelia.
 This province comprised of the region of Northern Thrace.
 From this point onward, political life both within the Principality and the province focused on bringing the two together.

-On September 6, 1885, the Principality of Bulgaria unified with the autonomous Ottoman province of Eastern Roumelia.
+On September 6, 1885, the Principality of Bulgaria united with the autonomous Ottoman province of Eastern Rumelia.

-The celebrations of Bulgaria’s Unification Day are traditionally held the night of September 6 in Plovdiv.
+The celebrations of Bulgaria’s Unification Day traditionally take place in Plovdiv on the night of September 6th.

-The Unification was a precursor to something we would celebrate in a couple of weeks (22th of September) – the de jure Independence of Bulgaria.
-Another four holidays then but the tour would still run every day.
+The Unification was a precursor to something we celebrate a couple of weeks later (on September 22nd) – the de jure Independence of Bulgaria.